 To get an accurate read on cortisol rhythms, timing and testing methods matter.

-1. Salivary Cortisol Testing
+1. Salivary Cortisol Testing: What to Know

 • Collected 4–6 times in a day to capture the full curve